ajroach42/ajroach42.github.io/_posts/2018-01-08-a-modern-office-with-vintage-hardware.md

 He looks for Dianne, and asks her.

 "Oh!
 Well, yeah.
-The big draw is "consulting" which in this case means teaching people things that help them solve problems, but beyond that we do all kinds of things.
+The big draw is "consulting" which in this case means teaching people things that help them solve problems, but beyond that we do all kinds of other stuff too.
 I mean we build robots for people and make websites for other people and write computer games and there's a crew in the back doing a TV show right now and we publish books and record..." she continues on like this for a few minutes "oh, and there's a tip jar by the door."

 "Do all of you work here?"

 She looks around for a moment "Work might be a strong word.
-A lot of us get paid to be here, either by Space Age Ideas directly--Like me--or through the work that we do while we're here.
-Everyone kicks in when they can to keep the doors open, and the place friendly.
+A lot of us get paid to be here, either by Space Age Ideas directly--Like me--or through the things that we do while we're here.
+We have a membership plan, so that everyone kicks in when they can to keep the doors open, and the place friendly.
 But this is just one office.
 Space Age Ideas is all over the world.
 Would you like to meet some of our other members?"

 Drew nods, and Dianne leads him to a large antique television sitting on a pedestal towards the back of the building.
 She pulls out her little pocket computer again, enters some archane incantation, and then a picture springs to life in front of him.